What is the Resource Center?

 We offer original Roswell Park education and supportive materials, as well as publications and reference materials from national and local patient and professional organizations.
 Topics include nutrition, managing side effects, caregiver support, relaxation techniques and available resources.

-Our library offers a wealth of informational resources that cover all aspects of cancer, from symptoms, diagnosis and treatment to coping, wellness and even palliative care.
-You may not feel like spending days here to learn what you need to know about your situation, so we offer a lending library of resources that you can sign out and use from the comfort of your home.
+Our library offers a wealth of informational resources that cover all aspects of cancer: from symptoms, diagnosis and treatment to coping, wellness and even palliative care.
+Our lending library offers resources that you can sign out and use from the comfort of your home.
 You can return the resources in person or by mail.
 Available materials include printed materials, plus audio and video formats.

 Learn More About our Programs